Ibrutinib (Monograph)

 Not known whether ibrutinib or its metabolites are distributed into human milk or if drug has any effect on milk production or breast-fed infant.

-Breast-feeding is not recommended during treatment with ibrutinib and for 1 week after discontinuing use due to the potential for severe adverse events in the breast-fed child.
+Advise females not to breast-feed during treatment with ibrutinib and for 1 week after discontinuing use, due to the potential for severe adverse events in the breast-fed child.

 Pediatric Use